 - If it is found that there are too few children’s nurses likely to fill posts across all types of healthcare provider, for example, universities should increase the number of places they offer to undergraduates.

-We believe that, in carrying out their people function, ICSs should develop actions plans to make sure seriously ill children and their families are well supported by children’s palliative care professionals.
+We believe that, in carrying out their people function, ICBs should develop actions plans to make sure seriously ill children and their families are well supported by children’s palliative care professionals.
 The NHS Long Term Plan states that children’s palliative care is a priority.
 Statutory, voluntary and independent sector providers will all be crucial in making sure that seriously ill children are able to access the palliative care they need.
-On this basis, it is vital that ICSs secure sustainable children’s palliative care workforces across all of these sectors.
+On this basis, it is vital that ICBs secure sustainable children’s palliative care workforces across all of these sectors.